ronenrayten/Brain-Tumor-Segmentation/README.md

 The code is creating a dataset, mini batch is set to 10 (variable that can be changed), and the loader.
 Transformer - normalize the batch (mean and std) and convert to tensor The Tensors are (channels x W x H x Voxels) which is for the image (4x130x160x128) and the label (4x130x160x128).
-The label has 4 classes and transformed to categorical, this is whay the first dim is 4
+The label has 4 classes and transformed to categorical, this is why the first dim is 4